-Evesham's Township Council has adopted a growth share ordinance that requires all new residential and nonresidential development to address the growth share that is created.
-Residential units will be required to provide one affordable unit for every eight market-priced units completed.
-Developments of less than two units will be exempted, but all other projects will be required to contribute \$4,375 per fractional housing unit to the Township's Affordable Housing Fund (\$35,000÷8=\$4,375).
+Evesham's Township Council adopted a growth share ordinance in September 20, 2005 that requires all new residential and nonresidential development to address the growth share that is created by development.

+Residential units are required to provide one affordable unit for every eight market-priced units completed.
+Developments of two units or less will be exempted, but projects that produce between 3 units and 7 units will be required to contribute \$4,375 per housing unit to the Township's Affordable Housing Fund (\$35,000÷8=\$4,375).
+There is an ordinance pending that will amend this requirement changing the contribution to a figure that will be calculated annually by the Township based on the cost of the Township providing a unit of affordable housing.

 Nonresidential development will be required to provide one affordable unit for every twenty-five jobs created, as determined by COAH regulations.
 Fractional job creation will be required to contribute \$1,400 per job to the Township's Affordable Housing Fund (\$35,000÷25=\$1,400).
+The pending ordinance would change that figure, also to be based on the cost of the Township providing a unit of affordable housing.